vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Here we may state by the way that in this and similar other cases our object in these pages is simply to explain why orthodox Saivas had a certain view about this or similar other matters.
 Whether they were right or wrong in these respects is altogether a different matter with which we are not concerned immediately.

 Although the Saivāgama had its origin between the third and the fourth centuries A. D., as we shall show in the next chapter, yet the orthodox Saivas regarded it as of very high antiquity, indeed of eternal existence like the Vedas.
 This view we find recorded by Abhinava in the 35th Āhnika of the Tantrāloka in which he traces the origin of the Saivāgama from Bhairava and represents Rāmacandra also to have studied it partly.
-In the Harivainsa Purana we are told that Krşna was taught the sixty-four monistic Saivāgamas by sage Durvāsas, the revealer of all of them in Kali age.
+In the Harivainsa Purana we are told that Krṣna was taught the sixty-four monistic Saivāgamas by sage Durvāsas, the revealer of all of them in Kali age.
 Similarly, in the Mahābhārata, Moksa Parva, it is stated that he got instruction in the Dvaita and the Dvaitādvaita Saivāgamas, twenty-eight in number, from Upamanyu.
 It seems that it was because of the above statements that Krsna was thought by the Saivas to have been himself a follower of the Trika.
 Perhaps for this very reason the Bhagavadgītā is classed with the Agamas.
 10. PARAMĀRTHA SARA.

 THE TITLE This work is called Paramārtha Sara, because it briefly states the most essential principles of the Trika philosophy.

-« Aryāśatena tad idam samkşiptam
+« Aryāśatena tad idam samkṣiptam

 śāstrasāram atigudham."